DavidJimenezS/MMT-G-for-Change-detection/README.md

   Here you will find all the code used to generate a change map in two cases: i) Flooding, ii) Fire.

   1. CD_detection.m is the main code that generates the changes map.
-  2. binary_kappa.m will generate all the results showed in the paper and also the change map with respec to to FA, MA, P, R, K, OE.
+  2. binary_kappa.m will generate all the results showed in the paper and also the change map with respec to FA, MA, P, R, K, OE.

 ## rR  (2015)
   This folder contains the rR algorithm based on expectation maximization (EM), if you used please reference the author (bibtex is on the main code).